We’re Ready For Difficult Cases

 If you and your ex have already agreed to all the terms of property division, visitation, child support & maintenance and only need an attorney to draft the paperwork to make the agree legal, our flat-fee uncontested divorce can help.
+We understand that attorneys sometimes complicate your agreement to increase their fees.
+Not us!
 Our flat-fee uncontested divorce will affordably draft and file all the necessary paperwork to quickly finalize your divorce–if you have already agreed to the term.

 What Are the Options Under Utah Child Custody Laws?

 Utah child custody laws distinguishes legal custody from physical custody.
 Legal custody is the right to make important decisions for the child.
 This right includes decisions regarding the religion, education, and health issues of the child among other issues.
 Physical custody refers to the primary care-taking rights and responsibilities of the child such as food, clothing, and shelter.
 Both of these types of custody must be either determined by the court or defined in a parenting plan.

 There are four different options available regarding child custody: